jdmonin/JSettlers2/doc/Readme.developer.md

 - Other misc testing
     - "Replace/Take Over" on lost connection:
         - Start a game at server with player client
-        - Start a second client under Eclipse debugger & join that game
+        - Start a second client under your IDE's debugger & join that game
         - Start game, go through initial placement and into normal game play
-        - In Eclipse, pause the debugged client to simulate network connection loss
+        - In your IDE, pause the debugged client to simulate network connection loss
         - Start a new client and connect as that same username; should allow after appropriate number of seconds
     - Leave a practice game idle for hours, then finish it; bots should not time out or leave game
 - Platform-specific: Recent and less-recent OSX and Windows; oldest JRE (1.5) and new JRE